Box office and Venue: Monday to Friday, 9am-3pm

 Notwithstanding any other provision of this Agreement, both PRACC & Customer agree that if either party is unable to satisfy their obligations under this Agreement due to items outside of their control, including but not limited to: civil commotion, fire, storm, flood, act of God, pandemic, decisions by Government or any of its Agencies or without limiting the generality of the foregoing, the affected party shall not be liable to the other for any loss or damage or costs suffered as a result of such default and the other party shall have no right of action of claim for compensation of damage in respect of such default.

 In the event of a cancellation by the Customer, notice of such cancellation must be received in writing by the Coordinator.
+A cancellation fee will be charged at the amount of the deposit paid.

 Cancellation of a Hire less than ninety (90) days prior to the Event will result in fifty percent (50%) payment by the Customer of any charges outlined in the Agreement.